thelivingdead/Kmeans-HierarchicalClustering/README.md

 #### While Hierarchical Clustering

-Seeks to build a hierarchy of clusters without having fixed number of cluster.
+Seeks to build a hierarchy of clusters without having fixed number of cluster